Andrei Korobtsov: Biography

 The sculptor's completed projects include numerous memorial plaques to famous figures such as actor Yevgeny Vesnik, historian Sergei Vyazemsky, First Lady of Great Britain Spencer-Churchill and others.

 A significant part of Korobtsov's easel art is a ballet series of works associated with the appearance of the prima ballerina of the Bolshoi Theatre Evgenia Obraztsova in the sculptor's life.
 In 2014, she became his wife and served as a prototype and model for most of the works in the cycle.

 On April 1, 2018, a monumental bas-relief of the Russian composer Sergei Rachmaninoff was unveiled at the Philharmonic-2 concert complex.

 In 2018, the project by Andrey Korobtsov and architect Konstantin Fomin won the competition for the design of the Rzhev Memorial to the Soviet Soldier.
 The opening of the memorial took place on June 30, 2020.

 In 2020 he created an equestrian monument to Infantry General Pyotr Kotlyarevsky on the Feodosia embankment.

 In 2021 he created a monument to Mikhail Devyataev in the village of Torbeevo, Mordovia.
 A monument to the defender of the Fatherland was unveiled in Chastoozerye, Kurgan Oblast.
 A bust of Vitaly Kopylov was unveiled in Komsomolsk-on-Amur.
 In honor of the 800th anniversary of Alexander Nevsky, the memorial "Prayer before the Battle" was opened in the Tosnensky District of the Leningrad Oblast.

 In 2022 he created sculptures of the Dancer, Violinist, Trumpeter and Ballerina on the portico of the main facade of the Tchaikovsky Concert Hall.

 In 2024 he created Memorial complex "To the peaceful citizens of the Soviet Union who died during the Great Patriotic War".
 It was opened on January 27, 2024, it is located in the village of Zaitsevo, Gatchina District, Leningrad Oblast.
 The authors of the monument are sculptor Andrei Korobtsov and architect Konstantin Fomin.
-On June 2024 he was awarded the State Prize of the Russian Federation.
+In June 2024 he was awarded the State Prize of the Russian Federation.